-3.4 Research period and sample data information
+3.5 Research period and sample data information

 This research focuses on the listed companies on the Taiwan Stock Exchange from 2012 to 2020.
 Analyst forecast information and control variables are collected from Taiwan Economic News (TEJ).
 The information on the political links of the board members is collected manually from the previous important cadres published by various political parties in Taiwan.
-The sample content includes the list of the Party (Vice) Chairman, the Central Standing Committee, the Central Executive Committee, the Central Judges, Party Representatives, and County and City Chairmen; the government Some of them include the central government (the chief or deputy chiefs or political commissars of various ministries of the Executive Yuan over the years, the chiefs or deputy chiefs of various departments of the Presidential Office, and the chiefs or deputy chiefs of various ministries and councils of the provincial government) and representatives of public opinion (the county mayors, Legislative members, representatives of the National Assembly, county and city councilors, and provincial councillors), and from the National Congress website, Wikipedia, provincial councils, provincial governments, the Central Election Commission, as well as the DPP, KMT, Taiwan Alliance Party, People First Party and other party officials Collected on the website one by one.
+The sample content includes the list of the Party (Vice) Chairman, the Central Standing Committee, the Central Executive Committee, the Central Judges, Party Representatives, and County and City Chairmen; the government Some of them include the central government (the chief or deputy chiefs or political commissars of various ministries of the Presidential Office, and the chiefs or deputy chiefs of various ministries and councils of the provincial government) and representatives of public opinion (the county mayors,

+Legislative members, representatives of the National Assembly, county and city councilors, and provincial councilors), and from the National Congress website, Wikipedia , provincial councils, provincial governments, the Central Election Commission, as well as the DPP, KMT, Taiwan Alliance Party, People First Party and other party officials Collected on the website one by one.
 The sample of this study is selected from the listed companies publicly issued by the Taiwan Stock Exchange and the OTC Exchange.